Two worlds

 A Composer’s Unexpected Challenge

-Barn, when scoring games have you ever written two cues using the same melody for totally different areas?
+Barn, when scoring games have you ever written two cues using the same melody for different levels?

 Sure,” I said.
 “What are you thinking?